mattmcnabb/O365ServiceCommunications/README.md

 Similar to Get-SCServiceInfo, but for partner administrators.

 ###Please contribute!
 I need help with the Get-TenantEvent and Get-TenantServiceInfo functions.
 I am unable to test in this scenario because I don't administer a partner Office 365 tenant domain.
-If anyone has this type of administrative relationship and would like to test the module please let me know.
+If anyone has this type of administrative relationship and would like to test the module I would be very grateful.
 Also, please feel free to submit a pull request for any tweaks to these functions.

 ###API Overview
 https://msdn.microsoft.com/en-us/library/office/dn776043.aspx